 So, even though Catholics are not bound to recognize and assent to the '1917 Code', as such (though it can be taken as anecdotal evidence for what the true Canon Law would contain, as every counterfeit has to bear resemblance to the authentic article), the Dimonds believe it IS a valid code of Canon Law, and therefore are shown to be contradicting their own position by presuming innocence on behalf of men claiming to be pope who have publicly taught heresy and professed subjection to heretics (both of these being external violations of the law).
 If they were to be consistent, then they would have to reject and condemn Leo XIII, Pius X, Benedict XV, Pius XI and Pius XII.

 Furthermore, the Dimonds plainly teach that a MANIFEST heretic loses office.
 Manifest heresy is any instance of heresy that is manifested externally in a public and knowable capacity, thus the Dimonds contradict their own positions (again and again).
 For an interesting, and more recent, correspondence between Peter Dimond and myself, please read Sacraments from Undeclared Heretics, Debate Analysis (yes I was also affected by pride in the exchange, please forgive me - this is why I don't go looking for debates now).

 In the article on dealing with heretics, I asserted that encouraging the prayers of bad willed heretics was both sacrilegious and schismatic, since we would be condoning prayers to a false god, however I must clarify:

-b) But on the other hand if the person is clearly not concerned about making the distinction between the one true God and their false god, and just says "Oh yeah go pray for truth", then this is sacrilege and they can be understood to be condoning prayers to a false god, making them accomplices to and thus guilty of idolatry.
-Unless this were inadvertent due to lack of diligence, then it would most certainly be a schismatic act, in its failure to obey the Church's teachings on communicating with heretics in spiritual matters.
-I would correct the person so that he would realize his sacrilege and not lack diligence in this matter ever again, but if he then disagreed about the need to make this important distinction, then in this case his belief in the one true God is questionable, and I would refuse communion at that point, on the just grounds that I believe him to subverted (if he refused my first and second admonition, per Titus 3:10).
+b) But on the other hand if one is clearly not concerned about making the distinction between the one true God and their false god, and just says "Oh yeah go pray for truth", then this is a scandalous sacrilege that can be understood to be condoning prayers to a false god, making one an accomplice to and thus guilty of idolatry.
+Unless this were inadvertent due to lack of diligence, then it would most certainly be a schismatic act, in its failure to obey the Church's teachings on communing with heretics in spiritual matters.
+I would correct the person so that he would realize his sacrilege and not lack diligence in this matter ever again, but if he then disagreed about the need to make this important distinction, then in this case his belief in the one true God is questionable at best, and I would refuse communion at that point, on the just grounds that I believe him to subverted (if he refused my first and second admonition, per Titus 3:10).

 c) If a person knows another to be an obstinate heretic, pagan, Muslim, Jew, etc. and says "Just pray for the truth," then they are blatantly encouraging prayers to a false god, and on that account should justly be considered a heretic and a schismatic themselves.